aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+December 2024: Gave an invited talk at AGU Fall Meeting 2024 on *Protection without Poison: Why tropical ozone number density peaks at 26 km*.
+Thanks to the conveners for the invitation---Paul Newman, Natalya Kramarova, and Bill Randel.
+Also presented another talk (*The Double Dip: How tropospheric expansion counteracts increases in extratropical stratospheric ozone under global warming*) and a poster (*On the complementarity of extreme event costs attributed to changes in frequency versus intensity*).

 November 2024: Presented the scientific consensus on climate change with [Climate Up Close](https://www.climateupclose.org/) to the New Hampshire Association of Conservation Commissions.

 October 2024: Moved to Ithaca to begin a postdoc with Peter Hitchcock at Cornell University!
 We will be funded by the NSF grant we co-wrote called "From surface warming to stratospheric change".
 The project includes co-PI Jonathan Lin and unfunded collaborators Peter Blossey, Blaž Gasparini, and Ed Gerber.